Ankit-QAble/web_pw_framework/docs-site/docs/getting-started/README.md

 **Step 3: Verify Azure Configuration**

-The `playwright.azure.config.ts` file is already included in this framework.
+The `playwright.service.config.ts` file is already included in this framework.
 It's configured to:
+- Use modern `@azure/playwright` SDK with `createAzurePlaywrightConfig()`
-- Use up to 20 parallel workers for fast execution
+- Support 5-50 parallel workers for fast execution
 - Connect to Azure cloud-hosted browsers via the service URL
 - Generate comprehensive test reports
 - Capture screenshots and videos on failure
+- Use `DefaultAzureCredential()` for authentication

 **Step 4: Authenticate with Azure**